Name:

 Distinguishing Characteristics:

-About Nothosaurus:
+About Nothosaurus

-Because it bears some resemblance to modern seals, paleontologists speculate that Nothosaurus may have spent some of its time on land.
-It's clear that this aquatic reptile breathed air, as evidenced by the two nostrils on the top end of its snout, and although it was undoubtedly a sleek swimmer, it wasn't as well adapted to a full-time aquatic lifestyle as ichthyosaurs like Opthalmosaurus.
+With its webbed front and back feet, flexible knees and ankles, and long neck and tapered body--not to mention its numerous teeth--Nothosaurus was a formidable marine reptile that prospered across the nearly 50 million years of the Triassic period.
+Because it bears a superficial resemblance to modern seals, paleontologists speculate that Nothosaurus may have spent at least some of its time on land; it's clear that this vertebrate breathed air, as evidenced by the two nostrils on the top end of its snout, and although it was undoubtedly a sleek swimmer, it wasn't as well adapted to a full-time aquatic lifestyle as later pliosaurs and plesiosaurs like Cryptoclidus and Elasmosaurus.
+(Nothosaurus is the best known of the family of marine reptiles known as nothosaurs; another well-attested genus is Lariosaurus.)